apjanke/OctaveSupport/README.md

 * Link the source directory into your Sublime Text `Packages/User` directory
   * on macOS:
     * `cd ~/Library/Application\ Support/Sublime\ Text\ 3/Packages/User`
-    * `ln -s /path/to/my/cloned/sublime-octave/Octave.sublime-package .`
+    * `ln -s /path/to/my/cloned/sublime-octave Octave.sublime-package`
   * on Linux: You’ll need to find the Sublime Text data path yourself; I don’t know where it is
   * on Windows: Symlinks are not supported, so this won’t work.
 TBD.